10 Tips to make Back-to-School more Sustainable

 - When shopping sales, ask yourself if you'd pay the full price for the item.
 If you wouldn't, you don't likely need it.
 This, by no means, means that you have to not take advantage of sales, but it can help you sort through the good - and unnecessary - stuff when shopping.

 - If you have more than one child, work to invest in items for the oldest that have the quality to last through all of your children and beyond.
 This is called "heirloom quality."
-And, it doesn't just have to be for skates and life jackets!
+And, this concept doesn't just have to be for skates and life jackets!
 Choosing footwear and basic clothing in smaller increments as it is needed is a great move away from fast fashion, and can still be done with children's sizes, too.

 - When buying heirloom quality, choose basics that can suit all of your kids - basics like crew neck sweaters, boots, t-shirts and jackets.

-- Watch small, quality clothing brands for sales and shop the next size, or thrift for the next size.
+- Watch small, quality clothing brands for sales and shop the next size, or thrift in advance for the next size.
 Once your child needs it, you won't need to contemplate the pile of t-shirts that won't look fresh a few months later in the fast fashion shops (and likely get to do it from the comfort of your couch!)

 10. Remember that our society's level of consumption is NOT normal, and you don't need to participate in any of this.